-I am now a full Professor in the humanistic and transpersonal Department of Psychology at the University of West Georgia, near Atlanta, where I live.
+I am now a full Professor in the humanistic and transpersonal Department of Psychology at the University of West Georgia, near Atlanta, where I live, and have been elected Fellow of the American Psychological Association.
 I am also trained as a psychotherapist—a Fellow of the American Association of Pastoral Counselors and a Licensed Professional Counselor in the state of Georgia.
 My professional specialization is the psychology of spirituality.
 On the graduate level I teach courses on the Philosophy of Social Sceince and Consciousness; besides, I regularly teach undergraduate courses on Human Sexuality, Foundations of Neuroscience, Animal Mind, and Introductory Statistics.
 My professional commitments themselves force me to address the spiritual questions that unnerve our world.

 In a virtually unheard-of convergence of elements, I treat spirituality as a psychology professor at a state university.
 Besides, my book, What the Bible Really Says about Homosexuality, is an international best-seller and has thrust me into the center of the current culture wars.